PreMiD/Localization/dev/presence/class.md

 ```

 ### `getSetting(String)`
-Returns value of setting
+Returns value of setting.
 ```typescript
 var setting = await presence.getSetting("pdexID"); //Replace pdexID with the id of the setting console.log(setting); // This will log the value of the setting
 ```

 ### `hideSetting(String)`
-Hides given setting
+Hides given setting.
 ```typescript
 presence.hideSetting("pdexID"); //Replace pdexID with the id of the setting
 ```

 ### `showSetting(String)`
-Shows given setting (Only works if the setting was already hidden)
+Shows given setting (Only works if the setting was already hidden).
 ```typescript
 presence.showSetting("pdexID"); //Replace pdexID with the id of the setting
 ```